Frequently Asked Questions

-Where are the Water Stops, Medical Stations and Port-o-Potties?
+Where are the Water Stops, Medical Stations and Relief Stations?

 Are there items prohibited on the course?

-Here is a partial list of what is NOT allowed on the timed course: runners going backward; runners not wearing a bib; animals of any kind; bicycles; baby joggers; strollers; roller skates and rollerblades; and any wheeled vehicles other than wheelchairs.
+Here is a partial list of what is NOT allowed on the timed course: backpacks, runners going backward; runners not wearing a bib; animals of any kind; bicycles; baby joggers; strollers; roller skates and rollerblades; and any wheeled vehicles other than wheelchairs.
+These items will not be allowed on transportation from the hotels or relay exchanges.
 In accordance with USATF guidelines, wheelchair athletes must wear helmets.
 Runners or walkers participating in the Memorial 5K or Kids Marathon may push strollers.
 We ask that you line up at the back of the corral with your strollers.